jeog/TOSDataBridge/python/virtualization_tutorial.md

 ### tosdb virtualization tutorial
 ---

 This tutorial attempts to show simple example usage of the tosdb virtual layer.
-Please refer to *\__init__.\__doc__* for an explanation of the virtual layer and the myriad ways to initialize and use it, not show in this tutorial.
+Please refer to *\__init__.\__doc__* for an explanation of the virtual layer and the myriad ways to initialize and use it not show in this tutorial.

-The screen shots are of the local/windows side.
-The code blocks are from the remote/linux side.
+For this tutorial we are using TOS in a Windows virtual machine.
+We've set up a host-only network adapter and assigned an address of 192.168.56.101 to this guest machine, and 192.168.56.1 to the host(linux) machine.
+We've also added a firewall rule allowing TCP IN to port 55555 from our host address.
+The screen shots are of the 'local'/guest/windows side; the code blocks are of the 'remote'/host/linux side.

 ---

 ##### Local Interactive Init

+From an interactive interpreter we are going to initialize tosdb as normal, followed by a call to enable_virtualization with an address tuple indicating what (local address, port) to bind to.
+If sucessfull we can, from the remote machine, create a VTOSDB_DataBlock or use admin_init to access the admin calls.
+When done we delete the block remotely and use admin_close to close the connections.
+We can use clean_up locally or vclean_up remotely(after admin_close).

 ![](./../res/vtut_loc_1.png)